mdb/middleman-build-reporter/README.md

 build_time: 2014-09-20 10:50:55 -0400
 version: 1.2.3
 foo: bar
+baz: bim
 ```

 ### Example - using .build_reporter.yml to override built-in middleman-build-reporter details:

+The `.build_reporter.yml` file can also override the values set by `Middleman::BuildReporter::Reporter`.

 The `.build_reporter.yml`:

 ```
 ---
 revision: 'some_revision'
+build_time: 'some_other_time'
 ```

 The output `build/build.yaml`: